FaithAlone.net

 Firstly, establishing the context of this passage is important.
 It is nestled within an eleven chapter section in Isaiah, where from chapter 13-24, God pronounces judgement on the nations around Israel, including Babylon (Isaiah 13-14), Moab (Isaiah 15-16), Damascus (Isaiah 17-18), Egypt (Isaiah 19-20), the desert (Isaiah 21), Israel itself (Isaiah 22), and Tyre (Isaiah 23).

-This means that any location near Israel was going to find its cameo in this section of Isaiah.
+This means that any location near Israel was going to be mentioned in this section of Isaiah.
 Arabia being mentioned is not unique, nor is it remarkable.
 All of these judgments came to pass in the life of Isaiah, and the judgment in the passage in question happened "within a year" (Isaiah 21:16) of the prophecy being given, meaning it was completed over 1,000 years before Muhammad was born.

-Muslims cannot simply ignore the "within a year" stipulation, just as Moabites couldn't ignore the "within 3 years" stipulation for their prophecy (Isaiah 16:14).
+Muslims cannot simply ignore the "within a year" stipulation, just as Moabites could not ignore the "within 3 years" stipulation for their prophecy (Isaiah 16:14).
 If Muslims want to make verses 14 and 15 about Muhammad's flight to Medina from Mecca, that happened in 622 AD.
 Then, if verses 16 and 17 refer to him conquering Mecca, that happened in 630 AD - 8 years later.
 Therefore, trying to impose this passage on those two events doesn't match, because the time frame given in the passage was exceeded by a factor of 8.
-If you're going to cite our Bible, Muslims, let the text speak for itself, rather than cutting out bits and pieces that invalidate your misinterpretation.

 Secondly, in verse 16, "The Lord" (YHWH) is used.
 Since Muhammad rejected that name in favor of his own name for God, and never preached under that name at any point in his life, this is definitely not a prophecy of him.